-If you are into any of those styles (or anything similar), then a Strat would be a find choice for you.
-If you are into Very Heavy Metal or similar styles, You might want to consider a totally different guitar, and re-ask your question so that my answer can be more focused.
+If you’re into any of those styles (or anything similar), then a Strat would be a fine choice for you.
+If you are into Very Heavy Metal or similar styles, you might want to consider a totally different guitar, and ask me about that so that my answer can be focused on your particular taste.

-With that said, I think the main difference between the many Strats offered today by Fender are the pickups.
+With that said, I think the main difference between the many Fender Strats offered today is the pickups.
 Sure, there are other differences, but the main thing that will really change how the guitar sounds is the choice of pickups.
-The more “Vintage” Strats out there have three single-coil pickups.
-These pickups are pretty low output, and are not good for extremely aggressive music.
-They are better for Rock and Roll, Blues, Funk, Pop and maybe Punk.
+The more “Vintage” Strats out there have three single-coil pickups, which are pretty low output and not good for extremely aggressive music.
+They’re better for Rock and Roll, Blues, Funk, Pop and maybe Punk.

-If you are into a little more aggressive style of playing, consider the models that have a humbucker in the bridge position.
-A humbucker will give you a much hotter sound when you play lead, but because there are two single coil pickups in the middle and bridge positions, you have the option of nice clean sounds as well.
+If you’re into a playing style that’s a little more aggressive, consider the models that have a humbucker in the bridge position.
+A humbucker will give you a much hotter sound when you play lead, but because there are two single coil pickups in the middle and bridge positions, you have the option of nice, clean sounds as well.

 Also, you mentioned the bridge.
-The bridge mostly comes into play if you use the whammy bar alot.
-In general, if you do not have a locking tremolo like a Floyd Rose or a Khaler, your guitar will definitely go out of tune when you use the whammy bar more than a little.
-If you are are really into serious whammy bar / dive bombs, then again, you’re barking up the wrong tree with a Fender Strat and should consider a more modern / high-performance guitar like an Ibanez JEM, etc..
+The bridge mostly comes into play if you use the whammy bar a lot.
+In general, if you do not have a locking tremolo such as that found in a Floyd Rose or a Khaler, your guitar will definitely go out of tune when you use the whammy bar more than a little.
+If you are are really into serious whammy bar / dive bombs, then again, you’re barking up the wrong tree with a Fender Strat and should consider a more modern / high-performance guitar such as an Ibanez JEM, or the like.

 Below are some links to the various models that Fender currently offers, and an eBay search link.
-In conclusion, I would say to really ask yourself mainly what music you want to play.
-Once you have made your mind up about that, take a good look at the detail for the pages listed below and be sure to ask yourself: What tonal options does this model offer?
-That is the main thing that will affect how useful the guitar is to you over the course of time.
-Playability is of course a factor, but that comes into play more when you actually hold the guitar in your hands and try it out.
+But, as mentioned earlier, it all starts with asking yourself what kind of music you want to play.
+Once you’ve made up your mind about that, take a good look at the details in the pages listed below and be sure to think about what tonal options this model has to offer.
+It’s the main thing that will determine how useful and enjoyable the guitar is for you over the course of time.
+Playability is, of course, a factor, but that comes into play more when you actually hold the guitar in your hands and try it out.